Powerlearnproject/se-day1-assignment-dazzling-bright/README.md

 - **Deployment**: Release the software for end-users, including user manuals and support.
 - **Maintenance**: Update and fix the software as needed after deployment.

-4.  ### Comparison of Waterfall and Agile Methodologies
+4. Compare and contrast the Waterfall and Agile methodologies.
+Provide examples of scenarios where each would be appropriate.

 **Waterfall Methodology** is a linear, sequential approach where each phase of development is completed before moving to the next.